Lesson 1: Right Action, Right Time

 The Next Challenge

-Since writing Running Lean, I’ve had the privilege of working with thousands of entrepreneurs and innovators at both startups and large companies.
+Since writing Running Lean, I’ve worked with thousands of entrepreneurs and innovators at startups and large companies.
 I’ve repeatedly found that prioritizing the right actions at the right time leads to the biggest breakthroughs for the least amount of effort.

 Pareto’s 80/20 rule definitely applies to innovation — not just at the early stages of innovation but throughout the product lifecycle.
 80% of the business results come from 20% of the actions.
 The question, of course, is what 20%?

 “The essence of strategy is choosing what not to do.”